 If you're like me, you want to build wealth for life by beating the market.
-You want to stay ahead of the masses who stash their money in savings accounts (gasp!), bonds, and even index funds.
-You certainly don't want to lose to them.
-There's no feeling worse than knowing you'd be doing better by doing nothing.
+You want to stay ahead of the masses that stash their money in savings accounts (gasp!), bonds, and even index funds.
+But you certainly don't want to lose to them.
+There's no feeling worse than knowing that you'd be doing better by doing nothing.

 But you take on the risk of losing to the market if you stash substantial portions of your hard-earned dollars in non-dividend payers, underperformers, or, worst of all, non-dividend-paying underperformers.
 Because when your investment dollars stagnate, even the lowly T-bill will take you to the woodshed.

 Master investors like former Vanguard Windsor Fund manager John Neff knew that a solid dividend payer is a lifelong investment.
 During his 32 years at the helm, Neff beat the market by more than 3 percentage points each year on the back of dividends, earning an extra $175,000 on every $5,000 invested in his fund.
 That is a true dividend dynasty.
 And you can build one, too.

 Wal-Mart has been one of the market's best-performing stocks, up more than 100,000% since its IPO.
 And it's been paying and increasing its dividend ever since the company declared its first dividend in 1974.
 That's proof positive that a dividend doesn't hamper growth.

 Another great long-term investment has been United Technologies

 These are good companies now, but 20 years ago, they could have been the foundation of your dividend dynasty -- a source of financial security for you and your family.
 Microsoft CFO John Connors expressed it best when he said, "Declaring a dividend demonstrates the board's confidence in the company's long-term growth opportunities and financial strength."